 Angelica Kauffman v Sir Joshua Reynolds

-Angelica Kauffman (1741-1807) was a Swiss-Austrian Neoclassical painter who is famous for her historical and mythological paintings, portraits, and decorative works.
+Angelica Kauffman (1741-1807), a Swiss-Austrian Neoclassical painter, was famous for her historical and mythological paintings, portraits and decorative works.
 She was one of the few women artists of her time who achieved international acclaim and recognition.
-Again, however, having to fight much harder than her male contemporaries for that recognition she so rightly deserves.
+Although she fought much harder than her male contemporaries for the recognition she so rightly deserved.

-Kauffman was known for her elegant and refined style, which reflected the classical ideals of harmony, balance, and proportion.
-She was also highly skilled in drawing and had a talent for creating lifelike portraits of her clients.
+Kauffman gained recognition for her elegant and refined style, which reflected the classical ideals of harmony, balance, and proportion.
+She also demonstrated exceptional skill in drawing and had a talent for creating lifelike portraits of her clients.

 Kauffman’s paintings often featured classical or mythological subjects.
-These include the Greek and Roman gods and goddesses, as well as historical figures like Queen Elizabeth I of England.
-Her work was highly sought after by wealthy patrons throughout Europe, and she was a prominent figure in the art world of her time.
+Greek and Roman gods and goddesses, as well as historical figures like Queen Elizabeth I of England, for example.
+Her work was highly sought by wealthy patrons throughout Europe, and she was a prominent figure in art at the time.

 In addition to her paintings, Kauffman was also known for her work as a decorator and designer.
 She created designs for furniture, textiles, and other decorative objects.
-She was a founding member of the Royal Academy in London and was highly respected by her contemporaries for her talent and contributions to the arts.
+She helped found the Royal Academy in London and was highly respected by her contemporaries for her talent and contributions to the arts.

-Angelica Kauffman’s work has been compared and contrasted with Sir Joshua Reynolds.
-These two were also contemporaries and, in fact, knew each other personally.
-They were both prominent 18th-century artists and were active in the same circles in London.
-Both were founding members of the Royal Academy of Arts, which was established in 1768.
+Angelica Kauffman’s work is compared and contrasted with Sir Joshua Reynolds.
+These two were also contemporaries and knew each other personally.
+They were both prominent 18th-century artists, active in the same circles in London.
+Both were founding members of the Royal Academy of Arts, established in 1768.
 They served as its first professors.
-This is despite the fact that she only receives, along with Mary Moser, a cursory nod to her status in Johan Zoffany’s The Academicians of the Royal Academy (1771-72).
-Her and Reynolds’s also received commissions from many of the same patrons.
-These included members of the British royal family and collaborated on a number of projects.
+This, despite the fact that she only receives, along with Mary Moser, a cursory nod to her status in Johan Zoffany’s The Academicians of the Royal Academy (1771-72).
+Her and Reynolds’s also received commissions from many of the same patrons, including members of the British royal family.
 Another of the almost forgotten artists.

 Good To Know